Alumni Ambassador Network

 - Host regional accepted student receptions so that accepted students, their families and local alumni can meet before school begins.

 - Offer preceptorships or shadow sites to serve as a teacher and role model.
 Preceptorships are one of the most popular courses among students because they have the chance to learn and practice their skills in your office.
-MDs would supervise first- or second-year medical students working on their clinical skills one to two weeks per year.
+MDs would supervise first- or second-year medical or PA students working on their clinical skills one to two weeks per year.
 PAs would supervise PA students over a four-week period.

 - Extend a welcome to new graduates from the College of Medicine who are beginning their residencies in your area.
 Whether you meet for coffee or enjoy a meal together, a warm welcome and a UF connection can make a critical difference to a resident who is beginning “real” practice.